Ashish-Ghoshal/Deep_Auth/README.md

 #### Wait for DNS Propagation:
 - DNS changes can take a few minutes to propagate across the internet, though sometimes it may take up to 24 hours.
 You can monitor the propagation using a tool like DNS Checker.
 #### Verify the Configuration:
-- Use DNS Checker to verify that <yourdomain> and www.<yourdomain> are both pointing to your Azure VM’s public IP address.
+- Use DNS Checker to verify that yourdomain and www.yourdomain are both pointing to your Azure VM’s public IP address.
 #### Re-run Certbot:
 - Once DNS propagation is complete and your domain points to your Azure VM, SSH back into your Azure VM and run Certbot again: bash